These baked latkes are almost as good as fried ones. They're incredibly flavorful, crispy on the outside, and tender on the inside.

 - Potatoes: I use Yukon Gold or Russet potatoes.
 While I prefer the flavor of Yukon Gold, the high starch content of Russet potatoes helps make the latkes sturdier.

 - Coconut flour: Absorbs any extra liquid and helps the latkes set.
 You won't taste it.
 I use it because it's highly absorbent.
-If you don't need this recipe to be gluten-free, you can use 2 tablespoons of all-purpose flour instead.
+If you don't need this recipe to be gluten-free, you can use 2 tablespoons of all-purpose flour.

-- This is nontraditional, but you can add grated parmesan to the mixture for flavor.
-A quarter cup is a good amount.
+- Optional variation: This is nontraditional, but you can add ¼ cup of grated Parmesan to the mixture for flavor.

 Instructions

 Drop spoonfuls of the mixture onto a parchment-lined, rimmed baking sheet, forming 12 thin pancakes.
-Press with your hands to flatten the patties as much as possible while keeping their shape.
+Press with your hands to flatten the patties while keeping their shape.
 Generously spray the latkes with oil.

 Bake the latkes in a preheated 450°F for about 15 minutes per side.
 Serve them immediately with your favorite toppings.